yegrb/yegrb.com/README.md

 6. Run `bundle install` to install gems
 7. Run `bin/rails db:setup` to create databases
 8. Run `bin/rails db:seed` to create administrator account
+9. You can optionally run `bin/rails db:fill` to fill the site with hilarious fake data.
-9. Create a new branch with `git checkout -b new_branch`
+10. Create a new branch with `git checkout -b new_branch`
-10. Make modifications and push code with:
+11. Make modifications and push code with:

 ```bash
 git add .